Drz0mg/TaskEngine/README.md

 ## Introduction
 The actions of your toon when not fighting or resting are controlled with scripts.

 PScript is not a normal sequential scripts language.
 It's more of a definition of a number of tasks that should be performed.
-A few times per seconds PPather evaluates the scripts to determine which task to complete.
+A few times per seconds the engine evaluates the scripts to determine which task to complete.
 Depending on settings within the Task File, the task can change at (almost) any moment.

 ## Definitions
 A definition is like a variable in a normal programming languange.
 It is always preceeded by a $.
 These variables can only be defined once, and cannot (currently) be redefined.